 After moving to Denver, Manda Manning joined Slow Food USA in March 2017 to assist with the launch of Slow Food Nations.
 Previously, she was an account executive at Master Plan Communications, where she managed the agency's industry-leading business-to-business clients.
 She was also previously the director of marketing for Pensacon, Pensacola, Florida's comic and pop culture convention.
 She received her bachelor's degree in communication arts and advertising from the University of West Florida.

 While Manda currently lives in the Mile-High City with her sister and their Pomeranian, she has also spent time living on both the East and West Coasts, in New York City and Southern California.
 As an outdoor enthusiast and foodie, Manda enjoys experiencing other cultures through traveling the world as well as exploring Denver's natural beauty and the city's nationally-acclaimed food scene.

-Ian joined Slow Food USA in June 2016.
+Ian joined Slow Food USA in May 2016.
 Through his experiences studying food culture and globalization in Southern Mexico and Mountain Top Removal in his home state of Kentucky, Ian has developed a varied and passionate view on environmental justice and human well-being.
-Prior to joining Slow Food, Ian was the Sustainability Project Coordinator for Jefferson Community & Technical College, based in Louisville, KY, where he focused his efforts on integrating sustainability in the college's curricula and establishing an urban garden to increase access to healthy food choices for the surrounding community.
+Prior to joining Slow Food, Ian was the Sustainability Project Coordinator for Jefferson Community & Technical College, based in Louisville, KY, where he focused his efforts on integrating sustainability in the college's curricula and establishing urban gardens to increase access to healthy food choices for the surrounding community.
 Ian has a bachelor's degree from Berea College in the field of Social Justice with a concentration in Sustainability and Environmental Studies.